SillyTavern/SillyTavern-Docs/Extras/extensions/Summarize.md

 - **Restore Previous** - removes the current summary, rolling it back to the previous state.
 This is useful if the summarizer does a poor job at any given point.
 - **Pause** - check this to prevent the summary from being automatically updated.
 This is useful if you want to provide a custom summary of your own or to effectively disable the summary by clearing the box and stopping updates.
 - **Popup window** - allows to detach the summary into a movable UI panel on the sidebar.
 Useful for the desktop layout to easily have access to summarization settings without having to navigate through the extensions menu.
+- **Injection Template** - defines how the summary will be wrapped when being inserted into regular chat prompts.
+A special \{\{summary\}\} macro should be used to denote the exact location of the current summary state in the prompt injection text.
+- **Injection Position** - sets the location of the prompt injection.
+The options are the same as for Author's Notes: before or after the main prompt, or in-chat at designated depth.

 ## Supported summary sources